New Media Strategies: Areas of business

-Structured as an agency, NMS primarily operates as a consultant which "helps firms develop marketing strategies for social media", according to The Wall Street Journal.
+Structured as an agency, NMS primarily operated as a consultant which "helps firms develop marketing strategies for social media", according to The Wall Street Journal.
 The company specialized early on in measuring and participating in online discussion surrounding Hollywood films, and an entertainment division of the organization has since coordinated online public relations campaigns for NBC and other broadcast television networks.
-A public affairs division has included political and news media clients such as the Fred Thompson presidential campaign and C-SPAN, and a corporate practice represents restaurant chains, retailers and companies within the consumer packaged goods industry.
+A public affairs division included political and news media clients such as the Fred Thompson presidential campaign and C-SPAN, and a corporate practice represents restaurant chains, retailers and companies within the consumer packaged goods industry.

 NMS advised the National Football League Players Association during the 2011 NFL lockout, producing a video advertisement and an online petition entitled "Let Us Play", which addressed the threat of an expiring collective bargaining agreement between the league and its players.
 A broadcast television network refused to air the ad, prompting news media to draw attention to the video on YouTube.
 NFL players began to use the hashtag "#letusplay" when discussing the campaign on Twitter, and it became the subject of media coverage for its use of online media instead of traditional media as a means of advocacy.
 The company also engages in organizational training.
 It hosted a "social media day" at the New York Stock Exchange on November 3, 2011, which was held to teach members of corporations traded on the exchange how to be more effective in using social networks such as Facebook, Twitter and LinkedIn for public communication.

 Up through 2007, New Media Strategies created and operated a series of websites dedicated to women anchors of Fox News on behalf of then-CEO Roger Ailes.
 The agency ran blogs devoted to anchors Laurie Dhue and Kiran Chetry that linked to a portal website called Girls of Fox News.
 That site included suggestive screenshots and degrading commentary on the appearances of Fox News anchors Megyn Kelly, Alisyn Camerota, and Courtney Friel.